Part of the Disruptors Series

 Pandemic or not, Facebook says it expects half of its employees to work remotely by the end of the decade.
 A survey of Microsoft employees found that seven in 10 desire to continue working from home after the pandemic ends.

-In a nationwide survey of employers, 94 percent reported that working from home had not decreased productivity; 27 percent said productivity had improved, 73 percent envisioned at least one in four employees working remotely indefinitely, and nearly half of those expected 50 percent of their employees to keep working from home even when it's safe to return to the office.
+In a nationwide survey of employers, 94 percent reported that working from home had not decreased productivity; 27 percent said productivity had improved, 73 percent envisioned at least one in four employees working remotely indefinitely and nearly half of those expected 50 percent of their employees to keep working from home even when it's safe to return to the office.

 What might this exodus mean for the future of cities?
 Fisher has been vigorously debating that with his planning colleagues and is currently working on a book that will explore the possibilities of this new world in detail.
 He's also leading a series of workshops on the topic at the Minnesota Design Center — remotely, of course.

-In his crystal ball, he sees office work dividing into two buckets: head-down activities (work done alone) and head-up activities (collaboration).
+In his crystal ball, he sees office work divided into two buckets: head-down activities (work done alone) and head-up activities (collaboration).
 Offices of the future will be geared to accommodate the latter, while the former will mostly be accomplished remotely.
 He predicts office footprints will shrink, and the resulting shift in land-use and transportation patterns will create new opportunities to solve age-old urban problems.

-Central business districts often lack housing, for instance, so it's possible that some of the empty office spaces will be renovated for residential use.
+Central business districts often lack housing, for instance, so some of the empty office spaces may be renovated for residential use.
 That will require massive investments by building owners, which may only be possible with government incentives, as well as zoning changes — a long-term endeavor, in other words.
 But Fisher sees a short-term opportunity as well, which he's been encouraging municipal officials in the Twin Cities to consider.
 "We expect a rise in homelessness as eviction moratoriums end, so we're going to have this paradox of a lot of empty heated space and a lot of people who are freezing outside.
 Why don't we figure out a solution?"

 Fisher says the impacts of workplace digitalization will be paralleled and reinforced by the digitalization of entertainment, education, and shopping.
 The online purchase and delivery of basic goods will become more fully entrenched, with brick-and-mortar stores devoted mostly to so-called experiential retail.
 Combined, these pandemic-catalyzed trends will result in a lot of obsolete asphalt.
 So even if it takes a few more decades for autonomous cars to take over roadways, the ideas for repurposing parking areas that have circulated in recent years may be implemented sooner rather than later.